 Below is a summary of public comments made for the community needs assessments.
-Comments from the public hearings and 15-day public comment period will be summarized after the meetings are held.
+Comments from the public hearings and 15-day public comment period are summarized below.

-Needs Assessment 1 - 12/10/2020 - Virtual Public Hearing at Community Development Office at 3PM: There were no comments from the public.
+Needs Assessment 1 - 1/11/2022 - Public Hearing at Hemingway Town Hall at 3PM: There were no comments from the public.